-Repertoire, techniques and sight reading suggested by the College Proficiency Examination Program and the Handbook for Applied Music of the NYS Education Department.
-Not designed for beginners.
-Students must demonstrate intermediate to advanced performance skill.
-Class/Laboratory/Performance.
-Dependent upon faculty availability.
+Repertoire, techniques, and sight reading suggested by the College Proficiency Examination Program and the Handbook for Applied Music of the NYS Education Department.
+Lecture/laboratory/performance.
 Additional fee for private lessons.
 May be taken twice.
 No more than two credits in any one applied area may be counted toward a degree.
 Applied areas include any course in the MUSC 1300, MUSC 1400, MUSC 1900, MUSC 2300, MUSC 2400 series.
+Meeting time to be arranged with instructor.
 Prerequisite: Instructor consent.
-Meeting time to be arranged with the instructor.

-MUSC 1990: Folk Instruments
+MUSC 1990 : Folk Instruments

-Repertoire, techniques, and sight readings suggested by the College Proficiency Examination Program and the Handbook for Applied Music of the NYS Education Department.
-Not designed for beginners.
-Students must demonstrate intermediate to advanced performance skill.
-Class/Laboratory/Performance.
-Dependent upon faculty availability.
+Repertoire, techniques, and sight reading suggested by the College Proficiency Examination Program and the Handbook for Applied Music of the NYS Education Department.
+Lecture/laboratory/performance.
 Additional fee for private lessons.
 May be taken twice.
 No more than two credits in any one applied area may be counted toward a degree.
 Applied areas include any course in the MUSC 1300, MUSC 1400, MUSC 1900, MUSC 2300, MUSC 2400 series.
+Meeting time to be arranged with instructor.
 Prerequisite: Instructor consent.
-Meeting time to be arranged with the instructor.
-Credits 1